-- 1. Council may endorse Urban Design Guidelines that apply best practices in urban design, accessible design and Crime Prevention through Environmental Design (CPTED) principles to the design of development and the public realm. - At a minimum, Urban Design Guidelines will provide more detailed guidance on matters related to climate change, sustainability, enhancing the public realm, land use transition, such as between settlement areas and rural/agricultural areas, and design expectations for intensification with respect to compatibility with and transitions to the surrounding community context.
+- 1. Council may endorse urban design guidelines that apply best practices in urban design, accessible design and Crime Prevention through Environmental Design principles to the design of development within both the private and the public realm. - 2.
+At a minimum, Urban Design Standards will provide more detailed guidance on matters related to climate change, sustainability, enhancing the public realm, land use transition, such as between settlement areas and rural/agricultural areas, and design expectations for intensification with respect to compatibility with and transitions to the surrounding community context.

 - 3. Collaborate with the Region, as necessary on both the Region's Model Urban Design Guidelines and the Region's Complete Streets Design Manual and Guidelines. - 4.
-The Town, in collaboration with the local school boards, should consider and encourage innovative approaches in the design of schools and associated childcare facilities, such as schools integrated in high-rise developments, in strategic growth areas, and other areas with a compact built form.
+The Town, in collaboration with the local school boards, should consider and encourage innovative approaches in the design of schools and associated childcare facilities, such as schools integrated in high-rise developments, in Strategic Growth Areas, and other areas with a compact built form.